lastrust/anyalt-widget/README.md

 Import and use the `WidgetProvider` and `AnyaltWidget` component in your project.
 Via `WidgetProvider`, you can customize the widget's appearance by modifying `defaultTheme`.

+Apply styles for the wallets to display them correctly on your app.

 ```tsx
 import {
   AnyaltWidget,